A one-dimensional morphoelastic model for burn injuries: stability analysis, numerical validation and biological interpretation: Conclusion and discussion

-For morphoelasticity (i.e., $\alpha>0$), we have shown that stability is guaranteed for any perturbation of the equilibrium densities.
-In case the viscosity is low, the figures show that the displacement velocity as well as the effective strain reach their equilibrium densities.
-Though, in this case convergence is not monotonic, but oscillates as seen in Figure \ref{MechanicalStable1}.

-We also provided a stability analysis for the chemical model.
-A surprising result was that we could derive the eigenvalues of the matrix involved in the stability of the chemical equations analytically.
-This is possible because the linearization of equation \eqref{RT_eq} leaves out other variables after accounting for the equilibria values.
-As a result, we could say that three of the four eigenvalues meet the stability constraints independent of the chosen value for the parameters, given that the parameters involved are positive.
-Therefore, only one stability constraint is needed to assure stable results after perturbations.
-This stability constraint states that the model is stable on the condition that the decay rate of the chemokines is greater than a factor concerning the maximum net secretion rate of the chemokines, the concentration of the chemokines that causes half-maximum net secretion rate of the chemokines, and the collagen equilibrium density.
-We have shown that also in the chemical model there exists a consistency between the discrete model and the continuous model.
-The differences between the eigenvalues of these models are again of order $\mathcal{O}(h^2)$.
-With simulations we validated the stability constraint.
-If initial distributions and densities are perturbed, then it takes some time to bring the distributions and densities back to equilibrium values.
-In case the stability constraint is met, then the fibroblasts, the myofibroblasts, the chemokines and collagen gradually move towards their equilibria.
-If the stability constraint is not met, then the chemokines move away from equilibrium and thereby effect the distributions of the fibroblasts and the myofibroblasts, yielding unrealistic plots.
-All the constituents move away from the expected equilibria and oscillate around new equilibria.
-The collagen density still shows the initial waves of the perturbations around day 260, while these waves already vanished in the other densities.
-Taken together, the numerical model fully reproduces the stability constraints.
+We presented a stability analysis for the model, for both the fully continuous and the semi-discrete (where the spatial derivatives have been replaced with differences) version of the problem.
+A surprising result was that we could derive the eigenvalues of the matrix involved in the stability analytically.
+This is possible because the linearised equations \eqref{Linearised} leave out other variables after accounting for the equilibria values.
+As a result, we could say that three of the six eigenvalues meet the stability constraints independent of the chosen value for the parameters, given that the parameters involved are positive and realistic.
+We have shown that the equilibrium distribution of the effective strain should should meet $\overline{\varepsilon}\leq 1$, and that the parameter that represents the viscosity of skin should be greater or equal to a factor containing the total mass density of dermal tissues, the Young’s Modulus and the equilibrium distribution of the effective strain, to have monotonically behavior of the solution.
+Note that the the stability criterium of the effective strain is also a physical requirement, from equation \eqref{PDE_e}.
+Further, another important stability constraint states the model is stable on the condition that the decay rate of the signaling molecules is greater than a factor concerning the maximum net secretion rate of the signaling molecules, the concentration of the signaling molecules that causes half-maximum net secretion rate of the signaling molecules, and the collagen equilibrium density.